ldoolitt/vhd2vl/README.txt

 test the generated Verilog, ideally by using a formal verification tool to compare it to the original VHDL!

+A similar but more sophisticated effort is embedded in Icarus Verilog as vhdlpp, mostly by Maciej Suminski.
+If hands-free use of VHDL in a (Icarus) Verilog environment is the goal, that's probably a better tool.
+If you want to convert a bit of VHDL to Verilog, and will then maintain that Verilog as source, vhd2vl probably makes more sense, if for no other reason than it conserves comments.
+It's good that both options exist!

 The home page for (at least for this version of) vhd2vl is http://doolittle.icarus.com/~larry/vhd2vl/